dcernst/dcernst.github.io/teaching/mat526f22/materials.md

 - [Lessons from My Math Degree That Have Nothing to Do with Math](https://medium.com/s/story/6-life-lessons-from-my-math-degree-that-have-nothing-to-do-with-math-d38aba90edfe) (6 min read on Medium)
 - [Is Mathematics Invented or Discovered? &#124; Roger Penrose](https://www.youtube.com/watch?v=TKlPj_qGIt8) (4:14 min)
 - [What is Mathematics?
 The Most Misunderstood Subject](https://www.fordham.edu/info/20603/what_math) (short article by Dr. Robert H. Lewis, Professor of Mathematics, Fordham University)

-## Exams
-Below are links to the take-home portions of each exam.
-If you are interested in using LaTeX to type up your solutions, you can obtain the source file by replacing .pdf with .tex in the urls below.

-- Coming soon.